InSyncWithFoo/pyright-for-pycharm/docs/faq.md

-## Frequently asked questions
+# Frequently asked questions

-### What exactly is this plugin doing?
+## What exactly is this plugin doing?

 In a nutshell:

 * You edit your code.
 * This plugin saves your (unsaved) files.
-* It then invokes the executable provided by you with some hardcoded arguments.
+* It then invokes the executable(s) provided by you with some hardcoded arguments.
 * The results of which are used to show annotations.

 And that's it.